josephdorantech/Aircraft-Unity/README.md

                         Interpolate: Interpolate
                         Collision Detection: Discrete

+                    This script set uses Scriptable Objects.
+Using these it should be quite quick to prototype aicraft presets.
+You will find them under /JDTechnology/AircraftProfiles.
+Drag the profile onto the AircraftControl.cs, which should be at the top of the hierarchy of the plane object.

                     Every value on script can be changed, apart from the "Force Adaption" settings.
 These modify the input forces so the Control variables are not extreme values.
 Only change Force Adaption settings IF ABSOLUTELY NECESSARY.

                     The throttle is emulative of a real aircraft throttle.
 It's cumulative, so you don't have to keep holding "W".

+                    You won't be able to lift off until you reach a certain speed.
+                    Pitch control is tied to aircraft speed.

                     Acceleration is how fast max throttle is reached.